The Story Of The Urethane Skateboard Wheel

 The friend’s father ran a backyard shop called Creative Urethanes.

 Urethane is a petroleum-based product developed in the 1930s in Germany.
 It has incredible resiliency and is very durable.
-As Frank was walking through the shop, he spotted some large, 55-gallon drums filled ‘ with what appeared to be roller skate wheels.
+As Frank was walking through the shop, he spotted some large, 55-gallon drums filled with what appeared to be roller skate wheels.

 When Frank asked what the wheels were used for, the owner explained that he had received a request from a chain of rollerskate rinks called Roller Sports to make a rollerskate wheel that wouldn’t wear out.
-He was making small quantities just for the rinks.

 The owner was happy to oblige — the wheels he had seen in the drums were seconds.
 That day, Frank Nasworthy took home 30 sets of wheels.
-Frank and Bill returned to Washington and replaced their clay wheels with new urethane ones.

-Magically, the ride became smooth, stable and quiet.
+Magically, the ride became smooth, stable, and quiet.

 As Frank says, “We had free rein over the entire Washington, DC, area.”